0

 • JSON configuration file if no additional scripts or files (other than those provided by the learner)

-5. To choose how the code responses will be graded, go to the Evaluation tab.
 By default, auto-grading is enabled.
 You must upload a Graded run configuration file to enable auto-grading via code execution.
 You may upload either:

 • ZIP configuration package that contains your grading scripts, test files, and a config.json file that defines how the activity runs and reports results, or